SteveJustin1963/tec-MINT/MINT2 MANUAL sj ver.md

 ### Variables in Arrays
-- you can put a variable in an array but it will only store the ascii number of that you are inputting
+- you can put a variable in an array but it will only store the ASCII number of that you are inputting
-- this means when you call an array value, and want to use it you have to convert the ascii back to its alpha or numeric characer
+- this means when you call an array value, and want to use it you have to convert the ASCII back to its alpha or numeric character
-- after calling the value form the array you can print the ascii symbol with /K.
+- after calling the value form the array you can print the ASCII symbol with /K.

 eg
 ```